Quantum Computing: Lecture Notes: Method 2: Linear combination of unitaries (LCU)

-with the $\alpha_j$ being nonnegative reals (we can always absorb complex phases into the $V_j$).
-Let $\norm{\alpha}_1=\sum_j\alpha_j$, and let $W$ be a unitary acting on $\ceil{\log m}$ qubits that maps $\ket{0}\mapsto\frac{1}{\sqrt{\norm{\alpha}_1}}\sum_j\sqrt{\alpha_j}\ket{j}$.
 Suppose each $V_j$ is an ``easy'' unitary, for instance a 2-qubit gate tensored with identity on the other $n-2$ qubits, or a small circuit.
 Also suppose we can implement these unitaries in a controlled way: we have access to a 2-register unitary $V=\sum_{j=1}^m \ketbra{j}{j}\otimes V_j$.
 This maps $\ket{j}\ket{\phi}\mapsto\ket{j}V_j\ket{\phi}$, and we can think of the first register as ``selecting'' which unitary $V_j$ to apply to the second register.\footnote{In the literature, this $V$ is often called ``select-$V$.''
 One might expect the cost of $V$ to be not much higher than the costliest~$V_j$, just like the cost of a classical ``if $A$ then $B$, else $C$'' statement is not much bigger than the largest of the costs of $B$ and~$C$.
 However, if we measure circuit size, then the cost of $V$ could be roughly the \emph{sum} of the costs of the $V_j$s because circuits for each $V_j$ should be ``included'' in the circuit for~$V$.}

+We want to use $V$ and $W$ to implement $M$ on a given state $\ket{\psi}$.
+Consider the following algorithm: \begin{enumerate} \item Start with two-register state $\ket{0}\ket{\psi}$, where the first register has $\ceil{\log m}$ qubits. \item Apply $W$ to the first register. \item Apply $V$ to the whole state. \item Apply $W^{-1}$ to the first register. \end{enumerate} A small calculation (see Exercise~\ref{ex:justifyMpsi}) shows that the resulting state can be written as where $\ket{\phi}$ is some other normalized state that we don't care about, but that has no support on basis states where the first register is~$\ket{0}$.
+Note that the state of \eqref{eq:Mpsi} has norm~1, because the squared norm of the first term is $\norm{M\ket{\psi}}^2/\norm{\alpha}_1^2$.